azzaea/admixture/README.md

 proportions and population allele frequencies using the expectation maximization (EM) algorithm.
-EM typically converges more slowly to the solution than quasi-Newton methods (which is how ADMIXTURE achieves better computational performance).
+EM typically converges more slowly to the solution than quasi-Newton methods (which is how ADMIXTURE achieves excellent performance).
 However, the hope is that this simple implementation, and the release of the source code, will facilitate development of extensions to ADMIXTURE.
 One extension we have developed here is a modification to the optimization (M-step) that encourages *sparse* admixture estimates.

-The code contained in this repository was tested using R version 3.2.2.
+This code was tested using R version 3.2.2.

 The admixture source code repository is free software: you can redistribute it under the terms of the **MIT license**.
 All the files